suhankins/detta.dev/src/pages/blog/get-that-cd-back.md

 On April 21st, Internet Archive and CanDev organized a game jam centered around their [DiscMaster](https://discmaster.textfiles.com/): archive and search engine for a ton of old CDs full of pictures, sounds, music, and other goodies, a lot of which are not preserved online.

-The goal was to make a game using only (or mostly) DiscMaster assets in a week.
+The goal was to make a game using only (or mostly) DiscMaster assets in 9 days.
 Looked really fun to me, so I joined.

 I quickly got this idea of a game where you want to share an old game with a friend, and as you are doing so, corporate lawyers are breaking in and stealing your CD, and you have to chase them and beat them all up in the process.